gumaerc-testorg/15.031j-spring-2012/content/pages/instructor-insights.md

 ### Breakdown by Major

-The majority of students were from the {{% resource_link "dd39edeb-0339-4316-89f8-c53cb2aca2b7" "School of Engineering" %}}, mainly chemical and mechanical majors.
+The majority of students were from the [School of Engineering](http://engineering.mit.edu/), mainly chemical and mechanical majors.
 There were also a few economics and management majors.
-Very few students were from the Schools of {{% resource_link "a0ddcd4e-035f-498a-ada1-6af345208466" "Science" %}} or {{% resource_link "43b3f058-cf8b-4e26-a219-578ff9affb68" "Architecture & Planning" %}}.
+Very few students were from the Schools of [Science](http://science.mit.edu/) or [Architecture & Planning](http://sap.mit.edu/).

 ### Typical Student Background